Major U.S. Government Stakeholders in Foreign Military Sales (FMS):

-Each MILDEP assigns a Case Manager to serve as the focal point for a given FMS case you may have with that particular MILDEP.
-You could have more than one Case Manager at a MILDEP if you have separate FMS cases involving different programs.
-For example, you might have one Navy Case Manager for a riverine boat purchase and another who manages a Navy aircraft case for your country.
+Each MILDEP assigns a Case Manager to serve as the focal point for a given FMS case.
+More than one Case Manager at a MILDEP may be assigned for separate FMS cases involving different programs (e.g., one Navy Case Manager for a riverine boat purchase and another who manages a Navy aircraft case for a partner nation).

 MILDEP Country Program Director

-The MILDEP will also have a Country Program Director responsible for overseeing that MILDEP’s security cooperation relationship with your country.
-To continue the previous example, the Navy Country Program Director would be responsible for monitoring and facilitating the progress of both of your Navy FMS cases - riverine boats and aircraft.
+The MILDEP will also have a Country Program Director responsible for overseeing that MILDEP’s security cooperation relationship with partner nations.
+To continue the previous example, the Navy Country Program Director would be responsible for monitoring and facilitating the progress of both Navy FMS cases - riverine boats and aircraft.

 There are also other, more specialized, Implementing Agencies such as the National Geospatial-Intelligence Agency (NGA), the Defense Logistics Agency (DLA), the Missile Defense Agency (MDA), and the National Security Agency (NSA).
 A complete list of Implementing Agencies, and their contact information, can be found in SAMM Table C5.T2.

 Security Cooperation Organizations (SCOs)